YoungBoy Never Broke Again: 2023–2025: I Rest My Case, Don't Try This at Home, and MASA

 During Gaulden's Million Dollaz Worth of Game interview, he stated that his next release would be his last with Motown.
 On January 27, 2024, Gaulden took to his Instagram to tease a new album that would drop on April 19.
 After releasing several singles in the first quarter of 2024, on March 17, Gaulden shared the official artwork and title for his next release, I Just Got a Lot on My Shoulders, expected to release in 2024.
 Following a series of leaks while incarcerated, consisting of music, music videos, vlogs, behind-the-scenes footage, and text messages, in November 2024, Gaulden released five music videos on YouTube: "Never Stopping", "Catch Me", "Missing Everything", "Sneaking", and "Killa Season".
 On December 6, Gaulden's seventh studio album, I Just Got a Lot on My Shoulders was released while he was incarcerated.

 On February 27, 2025, it was announced that Gaulden would release his third compilation album, More Leaks, on March 7.
 Upon Gaulden's release from prison in the following month, his team hinted at a tour in late 2025.
-On May 2, Gaulden released "Where I Been" and "Shot Callin" exclusively to his YouTube channel before his associate, Kyle "Montana" Claiborne revealed that he's working on an album and a tour, which would be his first since 2020.
+On May 2, Gaulden released "Where I Been" and "Shot Callin" exclusively to his YouTube channel before his associate, Kyle "Montana" Claiborne revealed that he is working on an album and a tour, which would be his first since 2020.
 On May 15, Gaulden and his label had taken to Instagram to announce his 2025 Make America Slime Again Tour in the United States, supported by DeeBaby, EBK Jaaybo, and K3.
-The 45-stop tour commenced on September 2, in Dallas, Texas, and will conclude on November 12, in Seattle, Washington.
+The 45-stop tour commenced on September 2, in Dallas, Texas, and concluded on November 12, in Seattle, Washington.
+The tour grossed approximately $70 million with over 500,000 tickets sold, making it one of the top-ten selling solo hip-hop tours in history.
 On June 16, Gaulden announced via Instagram story that he would release his eighth studio album, MASA, on July 4, 2025.
 MASA ended up being released as a ten track sampler and was pushed back to July 25.
-On July 13, Gaulden appeared alongside Travis Scott as a surprise guest apperence on "Outside", the fifteenth cut of the Scott-founded rap group, JackBoys' second collaborative compilation album, JackBoys 2.
+On July 13, Gaulden appeared alongside Travis Scott as a surprise guest appearance on "Outside", the fifteenth cut of the Scott-founded rap group, JackBoys' second collaborative compilation album, JackBoys 2.
 Gaulden released Deshawn, a mixtape hosted by DJ Khaled, on August 12, 2025.
+During the final weeks of Gaulden's Make America Slime Again Tour, building off the success of his singles "Shot Callin" and "What You Is" going viral on social media, Gaulden announced his ninth full-length studio album, Slime Cry to release on November 28, however, it was pushed back for an unknown reason.
+On November 15, Boosie Badazz released the mixtape, 225 Business with each song featuring Gaulden.
+Despite it being promoted as a collaborative mixtape, only Boosie is credited as a lead artist due to clearance issues from Gaulden's label.